celery/celery/CONTRIBUTING.rst

     $ tox

-If you only want to test specific Python versions use the ``-e``
+Use the ``tox -e`` option if you only want to test specific Python versions:
-option:
 ::

     $ tox -e 2.7